 Sugarcane is grown on a small amount of Brazil’s farmland occupying 9.5 million hectares.
 Of that amount, 4.6 million is used to grow cane to be processed into ethanol.
-Using just 1.4 percent of country’s arable land, Brazil has managed to replace almost 40 percent of its gasoline consumption with clean and renewable ethanol.
+Using just 0.5 percent of country’s territory Brazil has managed to replace almost 42 percent of its gasoline consumption with clean and renewable ethanol.

 The largest reservoir of arable land available in Brazil are pastures, mostly degraded, that currently covers 198 million hectares.
 With the progressive intensification of cattle ranching activities, substantial areas of pastures are released every year for the expansion of crop production such as sugarcane, but also grains and oilseeds.
 A reveals that 5.4 million hectares of pastureland were made available for other uses between 2002 and 2006, while the cattle herd increased by 18,383 heads.

 Almost 90 percent of Brazilian sugarcane production takes place in South-Central Brazil, with the remainder grown in Northeastern Brazil.
 Both producing regions are located some 2,000 to 2,500 km (1,240 to 1,550 miles) away from the Amazon.
 That is roughly the distance between New York City and Dallas, or Paris and Moscow.
 The Amazon region simply does not offer appropriate growing conditions for sugarcane and would never be a target for expanded production, regardless of government regulation.